guardian/guardian-configuration/README.md

        private lazy val configuration = ConfigurationFactory("application-name")
     }

-This defaults to reading resource configuration property files from `/conf` on the classpath.
+This defaults to reading resource configuration property files from `conf` on the classpath.
 In the case where there is contention for the default location, the configuration source location may be specified in the `getConfiguration` call: